-This blog had to be done, and I’m happy to be the guy who writes it.
+This blog had to be done, and I’m happy to be the guy who writes an article on how to make yourself fart.
 Everyone has had that “oh shit” moment in that class when they are trying to hold a fart in.
 Most of us have learned that in order to prevent unwanted posterior expressions that it’s important to be careful about what you eat prior to a yoga class, but every now and then you screw everything up and end up getting Mexican food for lunch.
 Well, this one is for you, Mr. (or Ms.) Oh-No-I-Ate-Mexican-For-Lunch-And-Now-It’s-About-To-Get-Awkward.

 Want to learn how to make yourself fart, or how to fart more in general?
 Below are the 7 best poses that make you fart.